movexl/manage-github-repo/README.md

 ### Using `config.json`

-1. Create a `config.json` file in the root directory of the project with the following structure:
+1. In the root directory of the project, raname the `config.json.smaple` file to `config.json`.
+This file has the following structure:
    \```json
    {
      "token": "YOUR_PERSONAL_ACCESS_TOKEN",